kmdouglass/ebo/pages/about-the-ebook-of-optics/index.rst

 .. description:
 .. type: text

 Hello there!
-My name is Kyle M. Douglass and I created this blog to educate others about optics, the science and art of light.
+My name is `Kyle M. Douglass`_ and I created this site to educate others about optics, the science and art of light.

 Why would I be so interested in such a technical and academic topic